MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/manage-external-access.md

 | Híbrido com alguns usuários online (no Skype for Business ou Teams) e alguns usuários no local.| Siga as etapas acima para organizações online e locais.

 > [!IMPORTANT]
-> Você não precisa adicionar **domínios do Skype** como domínios permitidos para permitir que os usuários do Teams ou do Skype for Business Online se comuniquem com usuários do Skype dentro ou fora da sua organização.
-Todos os **domínios do Skype** são permitidos.
+> You don't have to add any **Skype domains** as allowed domains in order to enable Teams or Skype for Business Online users to communicate with Skype users inside or outside your organization.
+All **Skype domains** are allowed.

 ## <a name="federation-diagnostic-tool"></a>Ferramenta de Diagnóstico de Federação